-Rhode Island General Laws Section 46-19-9 requires a city or town in which a high hazard or significant hazard dam is located, and a state agency that owns a high hazard or significant hazard dam, to complete by July 1, 2008, an Emergency Action Plan (EAP) for the dam (see Statutes on page 3).
+Rhode Island General Laws Section 46-19-9 requires a city or town in which a high hazard or significant hazard dam is located, and a state agency that owns a high hazard or significant hazard dam, to complete by July 1, 2008, an Emergency Action Plan (EAP) for the dam (Statutes, page 3).
 An EAP is a formal document that identifies potential emergency conditions at a dam and specifies pre-planned actions to be followed to minimize loss of life and property damage.
 The law mandates that the Rhode Island Emergency Management Agency (RIEMA) coordinate development of the EAPs and give final approval for an EAP to be considered complete.
-The law also requires DEM and the Rhode Island League of Cities and Towns to cooperate with RIEMA.
+The law also requires that DEM and the Rhode Island League of Cities and Towns cooperate with RIEMA.

-Through 2014, RIEMA has received about 47 EAPs which have been signed by the local emergency management official and submitted for review/approval.
+Through 2015, RIEMA has received about 47 EAPs which have been submitted for review and approval.
 24 EAPs have been approved by RIEMA, as indicated below: